MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_10_31_Thursday_Emoji_Project_Workday_3.md

 ### Emoji Project Workday #3

 **AIM(s):** <br>
 How can I complete a first draft of my emoji project?
+How can I start a final draft?
 How can I give meaningful and constructive feedback to my peers<br><br>

 **OUTCOME ALIGNMENT**:<br>
 <ins>TYS61XT.3</ins> Code using appropriate programming logic.<br>